Lyasan-byte/Laymi/README.md

 ### Development Assistance

-- **OpenAI Codex** was used as a development assistant for implementation support, debugging, test scaffolding, and documentation refinement.
+- **OpenAI ChatGPT** was used as a development assistant for implementation support, debugging, test scaffolding, and documentation refinement.